 The history of nomadism behind the emergence of lots of ancient identities in the subcontinent that include the Jat is being forcibly erased, reduced to a primordial identity linked to the Panjab and farming.
 The earliest Arab-Muslim accounts of the Jat located the progenitors of this population in the Sindh region.
-Writing in the 8th century, Arab writers described the Jats (Zuta) as “war-like”, explicitly mentioning that they were recruited into the Armies of various rulers.
+Writing in the 8th century, Arab writers described the Jats (al-Zutah) as “war-like”, explicitly mentioning that they were recruited into the Armies of various rulers.
 Jats were described as soldiers and bodyguards, others rose to the rank of administrators and military generals.
-This is exactly how lots of the Turushka became soldiers and rulers in “India”.
+This is exactly how lots of the “Turushka” (“al-Atrak” in Arabic) became soldiers and rulers in “Hindustan” (India).
 The Arab rulers diverging from the Sassanian Rulers attempted to make the Jat a sedentary population, and they did this punitively.
 Given the refractory nature of the Zutah and their enormous abilities to rebel, they were described negatively.
 Centuries later, the founder of the Mughal Empire, Mirza Zahir ul-Din, otherwise known as Babar, also had a chance encounter with the Jat, who on this occasion were accompanied by another refractory group called the Gujjar.
 They poured down onto Babar’s Army and effected enormous losses, but they were eventually defeated, and Babar’s Turkic narrative of the defeats have become the sole authoritative version of the events.
 The Jat and Gujjar accounts have been erased from history.

 One can see huge parallels across the world were nativist narratives are deployed.

-Ancient literary traditions were connected with the patronage of rulers and sectors of society associated with courtly culture and trade.
+Of course, lots of ancient literary traditions were connected with the patronage of rulers and sectors of society associated with courtly culture and trade.
 India’s Ethnonationalists do not like the idea that Hindu and Buddhist Rulers could have been foreign converts to Hinduism and Buddhism.
 They are trying to overturn centuries of insights that point in that direction.
 Numerous Greek and Central Asian Turkic rulers converted to Buddhism, and their descendants did not simply disappear into thin air.
 They may have coalesced into the subcontinent’s gene pool to the point of becoming indigenised, but this does not mean that they never existed, or had a separate origin outside the subcontinent, which they did, but not in the way nativists problematise “foreigners”.

 British India is the Precursor to the Modern Concept of India